vaclavhanzl/prak/README.md

 * More precise than competing tools, specifically targeting the needs of Czech phoneticians.

 ## Installation on Windows
-Go to [mambaforge](https://mamba.readthedocs.io/en/latest/installation.html), download mambaforge for windows ([Mambaforge-Windows-x86_64](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe)).
+Go to [mambaforge](https://conda-forge.org/download/), download mambaforge for windows ([Mambaforge-Windows-x86_64](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe)).
 Run it, despite any protests from Windows (it will whine about installing an unknown application, shrug it off through 'More information' and then 'Run anyway').
 Install to ```C:\mambaforge```.
 This location is the only thing you have to change during the installation process, you can go with the default settings in the other installation dialog windows.

 Run a mambaforge console.
-It should be in your Start menu under the name "Miniforge Console" (the window will be called "Miniforge Prompt").
-The text prompt should start with ```(base)```.
-(If it doesn't, you opened the wrong executable.
-Find the right one.)
+It should be in your Start menu under the name "Miniforge Prompt".
 Type this (and hit return):
 ```
 mamba install pytorch torchaudio -c pytorch
 ```